KevinLi000/.NetCore/README.md

-# .NetCore
-The test repository for AI
+The test repository for .NetCore